CCSK vs CCSP: An Unbiased Comparison

 As for the exam itself, I’m under an NDA, so I naturally can’t get into the types of questions they present.
 I think it would be a fair statement though to say the average CCSP exam candidate is a CISSP holder and would be tested on knowledge of both cloud and traditional data center security concepts.

-CCSP is listed as a 40-hour course, so you should be taking home roughly 35 CPE’s.
-Of note for current CISSP’s is that future CPEs earned apply to both the CISSP and CCSP designations.
-Keep in mind-the CSA’s CCSK can be substituted for one year of experience in pursuit of the (ISC)2 CCSP Certification.
+CCSP is listed as a 40-hour course, so you should be taking home roughly 35 CPEs.
+Of note for current CISSP holders is that future CPEs earned apply to both the CISSP and CCSP designations.
+Also keep in mind that CSA’s CCSK can be substituted for one year of experience in pursuit of the ISC2 CCSP Certification.

 Concluding Thoughts on CCSP

-While the latest version of the CCSP expands discussion on strategic issues it doesn’t get into the same depth of tactical discussion that is found in the CCSK.
-The course is written along the same lines of the CISSP, so coverage includes everything that an Information Security Professional should know to secure an environment, ranging from the physical design of a datacenter up to cloud application security.
+While in recent versions the CCSP has expanded discussion on strategic issues, it doesn’t get into the same depth of tactical discussion that is found in the CCSK.
+The course is written along the same lines of the CISSP, so coverage includes everything that an information security professional should know to secure an environment, ranging from the physical design of a datacenter up to cloud application security.

 CCSK vs. CCSP | Final Thoughts